imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-4.md

  5. Open https://wallet.gnosis.pm/ in a secured browser.

- 6. Use your Ledger Nano S to activate the wallet dApp
+ 6. Use your Ledger Nano S to activate the wallet dApp.

  7. Select “new”.